"The centre starts where you measure from."

 How can you combine contemporary art or progressive ideas with local experience?

-To be considered for our 2018 residency program please fill out this application form and send to us with either your portfolio in pdf format OR a single link to an online portfolio page OR a 3min video or sound clip to: firstname.lastname@example.org.
+To be considered for our 2019 residency program please fill out this application form (new form uploaded soon), and send to us with either your portfolio in pdf format OR a single link to an online portfolio page OR a 3min video or sound clip to: firstname.lastname@example.org.

-Shortlisted applicants will then be contacted for interview in early 2018.
+Shortlisted applicants will then be contacted for interview during spring 2019.

 The rural location as well as the size of the house mean group and family applications are welcome and encouraged.
 Please state your group/family size on the application form.
 If applying as a solo artist you might be paired with another applicant and share communal spaces and chores during the residency.
 The house is big enough to share :)